KxSystems/docs/docs/kb/server-calling-client.md

 ---
+title: Server calling client
+description: Demonstrates how to simulate a C client handling a get call from a kdb+ server.
+The Java interface allows the programmer to emulate a kdb+ server.
+The C interface does not provide a means to respond to a sync call from the server but async responses (message type 0) can be sent using k(-c,...).
 keywords: client, kdb+, q, server
 ---
 # Server calling client

 This demonstrates how to _simulate_ a C client handling a _get_ call from a kdb+ server.
 The [Java interface](../interfaces/java-client-for-q.md) allows the programmer to emulate a kdb+ server.
 The C interface does not provide a means to respond to a sync call from the server but async responses ([message type 0](../basics/ipc.md)) can be sent using `k(-c,...)`.